-Every summer the Auckland Council organises a number of free open-air film screenings in various local parks.
-Movies in Parks sessions usually start after the sun goes down, but there’s plenty of entertainment happening beforehand to warm up the crowds.
-If you’d like to listen to some live tunes, Music in Parks is another summer regular.
-For a year-round movie showcase on the cheap, head to the Academy Cinemas on a Wednesday for their NZ$5 film nights.
+Every summer, Auckland Council organises a number of free open-air film screenings in various local parks.
+Movies in Parks sessions usually start after the sun goes down, but there’s plenty of entertainment beforehand to warm up the crowds.
+If it’s live tunes you’re after, Music in Parks is another summer regular.
+For a year-round movie showcase on the cheap, head to the Academy Cinemas for its $5 Wednesday film nights.

 Auckland is home to a wide range of walking and hiking routes.
-The Point to Point trajectory is a good way to see some of the city’s most beautiful beaches and has plenty of panoramic stopovers to give you a whole new sense of your surroundings.
-The entire walk is 7.5 kilometres (4.7 miles) long, typically taking three to four hours to complete, and starts at St Heliers Bay and meanders across various coastal gems, nature reserves and parks before reaching the Point England Reserve.
+The Point to Point is a great way to see some of the city’s most beautiful beaches, with plenty of panoramic stopovers to give you a sense of your surroundings.
+The 7.5km-long (4.7mi) walk typically takes 3-4 hours to complete; it starts at St Heliers Bay and meanders across various coastal gems, nature reserves and parks before reaching the Point England Reserve.

-Here’s a fun attraction to delve into during the summer months.
-The Muriwai Surf School is just a 35-minute drive from the city centre, offering two-hour lessons (equipment and wetsuit hire included) to anyone who wishes to catch some of the epic west coast waves.
-Group lessons are held twice daily, at 10:30 a.m. and 3:30 p.m., catering to first-time surfers as well as seasoned pros wanting to brush up on their technique.
+A fun activity to try during the summer months is surfing.
+The Muriwai Surf School, a 35-minute drive from the city centre, offers two-hour lessons (equipment and wetsuit hire included) to anyone who wishes to catch some of the epic west-coast waves.
+Group lessons take place twice daily, at 10.30am and 3pm, catering to first-time surfers as well as seasoned pros wanting to brush up on their technique.

-As far as weekend markets go, the Avondale Sunday Markets is among Auckland’s most comprehensive.
-Here you’ll find a well-established community affair, with stalls reflecting the strong Polynesian and Asian influences that mark the Avondale suburb.
+As far as weekend markets go, the Avondale Sunday Market is among Auckland’s most comprehensive.
+Here, you’ll find a well-established community affair, with stalls reflecting the strong Polynesian and Asian influences that mark the Avondale suburb.
 Items for sale range from an array of fresh produce to arts, crafts, clothing and food stalls of all flavours.
-The market runs year-round, rain or shine, from 5 a.m. to noon.
+The market runs year-round, rain or shine, from 5am to noon.

-Western Springs is a residential park situated right next to MOTAT and the Auckland Zoo.
-Swans, ducks, native pukeko birds and eels are some of the resident creatures you’ll find roaming about.
-If you have a soft spot for plant life, make sure to visit the Japanese Fukuoka Garden too.
-Walking tracks around the park will get you up close to the park’s animals.
+Western Springs is a residential park situated right next to Motat and the Auckland Zoo.
+Swans, ducks, native pūkeko birds and eels are some of the resident creatures you’ll find roaming about.
+If you have a soft spot for plant life, make sure to visit the Japanese Fukuoka Garden, too.
+Walking tracks around the park will get you up close to its animals.

 Thrifty locals and uni students alike swear by Auckland’s budget-friendly eateries.
-These come in all flavours and sizes – whether you’re in the mood for dumplings, juicy burgers, dessert or a hearty vegetarian meal, it doesn’t take much to find a great place to eat that won’t burn a hole in your pocket.
+They come in all flavours and sizes.
+Whether you’re in the mood for dumplings, juicy burgers, dessert or a hearty vegetarian meal, it doesn’t take much to find a great place to eat that won’t burn a hole in your pocket.
 For one of the dreamiest pancakes you’ll ever eat, head down to No1 Pancake on Wellesley Street East.

 Test your trivia knowledge, have a few laughs and if you’re lucky, maybe even win a prize or two.
-Many of Auckland’s bars and pubs host quiz nights on a weekly basis.
+Many of Auckland’s bars and pubs host quiz nights every week.
 You just have to organise a team and find a quiz that appeals to your interests and availability – a scan through Eventfinda should point you in the right direction.
-The Cav, the Zookeeper’s Son and The Empire are some of the venues to get your trivia fix.
+The Cav, the Zookeeper’s Son and the Empire are some of the venues to get your trivia fix.

 There are loads of interesting public artworks to discover in Auckland.
-Contemporary sculptures can be found scattered around the Auckland Domain, the Waterfront is doused with modern creations.
+Contemporary sculptures are scattered around the Auckland Domain, while the waterfront is dotted with modern creations.
 And within the hustle and bustle of the city centre is a trove of compelling installations.

-Auckland is known as the City of Sails because of its strong affinity to the sea.
-Not everyone can afford to join a yacht club or get sailing lessons, but the Maritime Museum’s Sailings offer the perfect alternative for locals and visitors wanting to immerse themselves in the coastal sights that surround them.
-Whether you choose to board a small steam boat or you want to embark on a one-hour trip at a heritage ketch-rigged deck scow, there are regular sessions running on weekdays and weekends to checkout.
+Auckland is known as the City of Sails because of its strong affinity with the sea.
+Not everyone can afford to join a yacht club or get sailing lessons, but the New Zealand Maritime Museum’s sailings offer the perfect alternative for the city’s residents and visitors wanting to immerse themselves in the coastal sights that surround them.
+Whether you choose to board a small steamboat or embark on a one-hour trip on a heritage ketch-rigged deck scow, the museum has regular sessions running on weekdays and weekends to check out.
 As a bonus, museum admission is also included in the ticket price.